Updated on Sep 2, 2025 03:58 IST

 A:

-No, an optometrist is not an MBBS (Bachelor of Medicine, Bachelor of Surgery) doctor.
-Optometrists are healthcare professionals who specialize in providing primary eye care services, including eye examinations, vision correction, and the diagnosis and management of certain eye conditions.
-They do not hold an MBBS degree.
+No, an optometrist is not an MBBS doctoror even graduate.
+Optometrists are professionals who have expertise in eye care services, which includes eye examinations, vision correction and even the diagnosis and management of certain eye conditions.

 Optometrists typically earn a Bachelor of Optometry (B Optom) or a similar degree, followed by additional specialisation or postgraduate degrees in Optometry.